Innes Statement Of Claim

 51. Trudeau libelled or slandered Innes again on March 26, 2014 when he intentionally or recklessly and without regard to the truth or falsity of their contents, made a series of comments to the media outside of the House of Commons in Ottawa.
 The comments were not an extension of any parliamentary proceeding and were contemporaneous responses to specific questions from the media about the political situation in the Trinity-Spadina riding.
 Trudeau stated:

-(a) “I have been absolutely consistent that I will not accept bullying on my watch as leader of the Liberal Party of Canada, because those are the kinds of behaviours that led us to being 36 seats in the House of Commons.”
+(a) “I have been absolutely consistent that I will not accept bullying on my watch as leader of the Liberal Party of Canada, because those are the kinds of behaviors that led us to being 36 seats in the House of Commons.”

 (b) “There were many, many meetings with her and her campaign team over the weeks leading up to this decision.”